Imperial College Healthcare NHS Trust

 The typical wait to see a gastroenterologist is

-The NHS Gastroenterology waiting list at Imperial College Healthcare NHS Trust currently has 3,733 patients waiting, with a typical wait of around 8 weeks from GP referral.
+The NHS Gastroenterology waiting list at Imperial College Healthcare NHS Trust currently has 3,471 patients waiting, with a typical wait of around 9 weeks from GP referral.
 About 9 in 10 Gastroenterology patients here are seen within 18 weeks (the NHS constitutional target is 9 in 10).
-3 have been waiting over a year.
 Imperial College Healthcare NHS Trust is an NHS Trust in the London region.
-Waits at this hospital haven't really changed since February 2025.
-It's slipped down 15 places in the national league for this department's; now 79 out of 191 hospitals.
+Waits at this hospital are about 1 week longer than in April 2025.
+It's slipped down 24 places in the national league for this department's; now 91 out of 188 hospitals.

 Median wait for this department, with the national average as a dashed line.